SUSE-Enceladus/suse-rancher-setup/README.md

 ## Packaging

+In order to have the necessary info for packaging, some content should be obtained from secrets repo.

+Place the master key in `config` directory and the certs in `public` directory.

 _suse-rancher-setup_ includes supporting tools and documents to build on an open build service (OBS) instance, such as https://build.opensuse.org

 ### New dependencies